-Whenever I plan to make this meal prep bowl I plan on making a double batch of the protein.
-I make twice as much teriyaki marinade and prep twice as much chicken.
+Whenever I plan to make this meal prep bowl, I plan on making a double batch of the protein.
+I make twice as much homemade teriyaki sauce and prep twice as many chicken pieces.

-One bag goes in the the freezer to make later, and one bag goes in the fridge to make this week.
-It's my ultimate meal prep secret.
-Double batch it from the beginning.
+One bag goes in the the freezer to make later, and one bag goes in the fridge to make in the coming week.
+It’s my ultimate super easy meal prep secret: double batch it from the beginning.

 What you're going to love about this recipe